 To determine if there is a significant relationship between teachers' pedagogical expertise and students' linguistic competence.

-The researchers’ study's outcome benefits the students, providing them with additional knowledge about their linguistic proficiency.
+The researchers’ study outcome benefits the students, providing them with additional knowledge about their linguistic proficiency.
 Additionally, it increases their understanding of the pedagogies they might later impart to their students.
-Secondly, it gives teachers more knowledge and teaching strategies that benefit students' linguistic competency.
+Secondly, it gives teachers more knowledge and teaching strategies that benefit students' linguistic competence.
 The study may also be used as a resource and a manual for aspiring educators to determine the efficacy of their pedagogies.
 Most importantly, the study assists schools in assessing the impact of teachers' methods of instruction on students' linguistic proficiency.
 As a result, it helps them develop ideas that significantly improve the student's ability to achieve their academic objectives.
 The hypothesis of this study was tested at a 0.05 level of significance, stating that there is no significant relationship between English teachers' pedagogical expertise and the student's linguistic competence.

 METHOD